ourworldventures/www_ourparadise/content/locations/index.md

 </p>

 <p style='font-size: 15px'>
 Today already we have four boats (movable platforms for authentic experiences) with a 30-person team.
 The boats together total 44 sleeping rooms and 4 educational rooms, along with solar energy and water filtration.
-We are working to buy or long-term lease 1.000.000 square meters of land, all in collaboration with a powerful manager with connections to President Sisi, to organize our requirements.
 </p>

 <p style='font-size: 15px'>
-We have plans to leverage these boats for the expansion of OurWorld Ecosystem and beyond.
+We're leveraging these boats for the expansion of OurWorld Ecosystem and beyond.
 Train the Trainer (two-week) sessions will permit us to train those who feel the calling around OurWorld, and allow them to go into the world, advocate, and expand our communities.
 Additionally, we organize retreats for investors, business people, and change-makers on the Nile, an extremely powerful energy instrument.
 </p>

 <p style='font-size: 15px'>
-Ultimately, we want to empower any other change-making organization to use our platform and organize events – it's proven to be incredibly impactful.
+Ultimately, we want to empower any other changemakers to use our platform and organize events – it's proven to be incredibly impactful.
 </p>

 |||